 An outdated interface was blocking new features, holding this complex data product back from further progress and growth.
 Users needed better routes through the complex information the product stores.

-That’s where we came on board, with our expertise in designing data products making us a perfect fit.
+That’s where we came on board, with our expertise in designing complex data products making us a perfect fit.

 Our first task was to audit the product, finding the main usability blockers and issues while also assessing the UI and noting potential improvements.
 We talked to a variety of customers to understand the main use cases, pains and gains as well as communicating with stakeholders to get their perspective.